djalbat/occam-parsers/README.md

 ...
 ```
 The tokens returned from the lexers's `tokenise(...)` method can be passed directly to the parser's `parse(...)` method, which itself returns a node or `null`.

-## Examples

-There are three examples, one for each parser.
-To view them, open the `index.html` file in the root of the repository.
-Each example shows a representation of the parse tree, which is useful for debugging.

 ## Features